rhdtownsend/gyre/doc/source/user-guide/understanding-grids/frequency-grids.rst

 degree of judgment, but here are some suggestions:

-* The number of points in the frequency grid should be a factor of 2--3 larger than the number of modes you expect GYRE will find.
+* The number of points in the frequency grid should be a factor of 2--3 larger than the number of modes you expect :program:`gyre` will find.
 This is to ensure that the frequency spacing of the grid is everywhere smaller than the anticipated eigenfrequency spacing between adjacent modes (see the :ref:`numerical-limits` section for further discussion).

 * The distribution of points in the frequency grid should follow anticipated distribution of mode frequencies; this again is to